How to be a Positive Psychology Practitioner

 By Miriam Akhtar and Dr Chris Johnstone

-As we plan for the next cohort of our Positive Psychology Foundations online course (May 2 – June 20) we’ve been exploring the theme of what it means to be a positive psychology practitioner.
+During planning for the next cohort of our Positive Psychology Foundations online course (January 12 – March 12 2019) we were exploring the theme of what it means to be a positive psychology practitioner.
 We like using images in our teaching, and one that is relevant here we call ‘the spider diagram’.
 Developed by Chris for his resilience training, it builds on the Penn Resilience Program perspective check of considering the best, the worst and the most likely outcomes of a situation.

 With the spider on its side, its body represents the present moment, with each leg as a different timeline of how the future might go.
 The upper legs represent better possibilities, the lower legs worse ones, and in-between are those that are probably more likely.
 We can apply this spider diagram to ourselves – in considering the different ways our lives, personalities, work and relationships can develop.
 In the 20th century, the dominant focus of psychology was on the lower legs – on looking at what can go wrong with us.
 With the emergence of positive psychology, the last two decades has seen a shift in our direction of gaze.
 We look at the upper legs of ‘what’s the best that can happen?’ and then apply scientific rigour in exploring what we can do to make these better possibilities more likely.

 The term ‘practitioner’ can be confusing because it is used in two different ways.
 Wikipedia views it in more professional terms, as ‘someone who is qualified to, or registered to, practice a particular occupation, profession or religion’.
 The Concise Oxford Dictionary offers a broader definition, seeing it as ‘a person actively engaged in an art, discipline or profession especially medicine’.
 If, as Martin Seligman suggests, the goal of positive psychology is to increase flourishing, these two meanings take us different ways.